jwalton3141/time-management/time-sheet/README.md

 ## About

-This code is used to produce the report: https://jr-jack.jmpr.io/timesheet/ (readable only by Jumping Rivers employees).
+This code is used to produce the report: https://jr-jack.jmpr.io/timesheet/.

 The intention of this report is _not_ to provide a breakdown of how much time Jack spent working on which tasks and with which clients.
 Rather, the intention